johannesUIA/funtemps/README.md

 #### Funfacts
 Mappe-pakken funfacts inneholder to filer funfacts.go inneholder en funksjone GetFunFacts og en struktur med tre felt.
 I disse feltene står det ulike Funfacts il flaggene Luna, Terra og Sun i form av String.
 Disse blir hentet opp av GetFunFact funksjonen når den påkalles.

-This code is testing a function called GetFunFacts.
-It is testing to see if the function returns the expected output based on the input string.
   It creates a test struct which contains an input string and and the expected output.
 It then creates a slice of tests which contain different input strings and the corresponding output.
 Finally, it runs a for loop over the tests and compares the expected output with the output from the GetFunFacts function.
 If the outputs are not equal, it will return an error.

 #### Refleksjon